 Brain Tumor Awareness Month Patient/Family Outreach

-The D3b also sold Brain Tumor Awareness Month water bottles and t-shirts to raise money for the CBTTC’s Pediatric Brain Tumor Avengers team, which participates in the annual CHOP Parkway Run/Walk event, held in early autumn each year to raise money for pediatric cancer research.
-100% of the funds raised by the Brain Tumor Avengers team will go toward growing and sustaining brain tumor research efforts at the CBTTC.
+The D3b also sold Brain Tumor Awareness Month water bottles and t-shirts to raise money for the CBTN’s Pediatric Brain Tumor Avengers team, which participates in the annual CHOP Parkway Run/Walk event, held in early autumn each year to raise money for pediatric cancer research.
+100% of the funds raised by the Brain Tumor Avengers team will go toward growing and sustaining brain tumor research efforts at the CBTN.

 Raising Awareness Across Institutions

 As operations center for the CBTN – a multi-institutional collaborative effort launched at CHOP in 2011 – the D3b partnered with each of the CBTN’s 16 member institutions and 20 national and international childhood brain cancer foundations to launch a month-long social media campaign to highlight the wealth of research, talent, resources, and support efforts taking place across the CBTN’s network of member institutions and supporting foundations to ease the suffering of children with brain and CNS tumors everywhere.

 Carried out through the CBTN’s Facebook and Twitter channels, the #BrainTumorAwarenessMonth campaign shared resources, statistics, infographics, blog posts, and more provided by each of the CBTN’s foundation and institution partners to raise awareness about brain tumors in children and adolescents and to compel more researchers, patient families, and foundations to participate in the CBTN’s efforts to accelerate the discovery of better treatments and cures for these diseases.